Capital-M Music

 Sample Library: A collection of audio recordings programmed to be played from a keyboard or other midi source, frequently of acoustic instruments, but you can find sample libraries of almost any kind of sound nowadays.
 Played from a “sampler” program, the most common of which right now is Kontakt from Native Instruments (part of any Komplete package).

 Synthesizer: In this context we’re mostly talking software synthesizers, so this is a computer program that generates sound using any of a variety of methods (generally not including sampling, or only using it as one of several techniques, otherwise it’s a sampler, not a synthesizer).
-Common methods include subtractive synthesis, additive synthesis, FM synthesis, Wavetable synthesis, (sampling), physical modeling synthesis, and granular synthesis.
+Common methods include subtractive synthesis, additive synthesis, FM synthesis, wavetable synthesis, (sampling), physical modeling synthesis, and granular synthesis.
 Many modern synthesizers use several of these methods at once for a wider variety of sounds.
 See below for a guide to these synthesis techniques.

 Virtual Instrument: can be either a sample library or a synthesizer, most likely using physical modeling or additive synthesis, to generate sound like a specific kind of acoustic instrument.
 I generally only include really expressive instruments, not sample libraries that have recordings of things like crescendos.
 You should be able to play all your expression in your way like a “real” instrument rather than relying on canned performances in the sample library.
 But there are some sample libraries that can do this, such as instruments from Samplemodeling.